The Anti-Politics Text

 Enforcement recreates the system we exited.

-We do not seek power over others.
+We are not seeking power over others.
+We are seeking freedom from power.

 III.
 Why We Do Not Lobby